 Secrets Your Eye Doctor Will Never Tell You

 Everyone expects doctors to be upfront and honest, and your eye doctor is no exception.
-But your optometrist is keeping a few secrets from you — things that affect the way you take care of your eyes.
+But your optometrist is keeping some secrets from you — and they affect the way you take care of your eyes.
 One decision involving your optometrist may be the worst you ever make (page 10).

 1. ‘You’re getting my job title wrong’